textpattern/textpattern.github.io/development/plugin-vs-core.md

 **Plugin developers:**

-If you're [developing plugins](https://docs.textpattern.io/development/), make sure your not reinventing the wheel, and your code is good (following Textpattern best practices).
+If you're [developing plugins](https://docs.textpattern.io/development/), make sure you're not reinventing the wheel, and your code is good (following Textpattern best practices).
 And when time comes to abandon them, make it clear at all your plugin source locations that they are no longer supported - a common courtesy for the community.

 [^1]: If you're developing plugins, make sure you understand the related [Disclaimer](https://docs.textpattern.io/development/#disclaimer).

 [^2]: Opposing opinions about the utility of any one feature always exist, of course, and Textpattern is not immune to this.
 For a long time, multi-lingual functionality was considered best handled through a plugin, and was, but Textpattern's large multi-lingual user base has lead to the effort to make multi-lingual handling core functionality.
-Similar situations are in progress for improved image handling, custom fields, and maybe one or two others that will appear in version 4.6 or later; features that were handled by plugins alone for a long time.
+Similar situations are in progress for improved image handling, custom fields, and maybe one or two others that will appear in future versions; features that were handled by plugins alone for a long time.
 So it's not impossible to see features added to core, but it does take time, and a significant number of community members showing a keen desire for the changes - patch contributions also help.

 [^3]: A fascinating reversal of feature/extension development is in the case of article commments.
 Comments are a core feature from legacy code.
 But as years have gone by and the nature of blogging has evolved against social media, the fashion for using comments on the web has waned.
 An increasing number of Textpattern users would like to see the [comments functionality removed from core](https://forum.textpattern.io/viewtopic.php?id=45956) entirely, rather than have to turn comments off and hide related elements from the UI if they don't want the distraction.
 The idea, rather, would be to turn this core feature into a plugin extension that users may install if they still value comments.
 There is no plan to remove core comments functionality at this time, nor would it likely be removed until a robust plugin replaced it, and patches were made to clean up the legacy code.
 Certainly a monster plugin idea to consider, and one that would be popular for users and non-users alike.